My system for learning Mandarin Chinese

 -

 Wiktionary is slightly unwieldy due to how it mixes simplified characters and traditional characters (vs. keeping them separate).
-However, I like its way of presenting the many meanings of (e.g.) Chinese characters.
+However, I like how it structures its information – e.g., it puts example sentences, related words etc. under a given meaning of a word or character.
 Special features:

 - Provides semantic information you often don’t find in dictionaries such as online slang and computer science terms.